 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Bond Bank will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The Bond Bank's investments are held by Flagship Bank, a state-charted and publicly traded commercial bank which is a wholly owned subsidiary of Chittenden Corporation.
-Management of the Bond Bank is not aware of any issues with respect to custodial credit risk at Flagship Bank at June 30, 2008.
+The Bond Bank's investments are held by People's United Bank, a state-charted and publicly traded commercial bank.
+Management of the Bond Bank is not aware of any issues with respect to custodial credit risk at People's United Bank at June 30, 2010.